This post was reviewed by our Director of Clinical Excellence and Oversight.

 An Intermittent Continuous Glucose Monitor may seem like an oxymoron, but it isn’t.
 Just like a real-time monitor, the intermittent CGM is continuously checking your glucose levels.
 The difference is that this type of CGM doesn’t have a transmitter, so the user must manually scan the sensor with the monitor to see their glucose level.
 Because there are no alarms, it is up to you to check your levels throughout the day.
 This type of CGM can still provide historical readings that allow you to predict highs and lows.
 The intermittent CGM works much the same way that a standard glucose monitor does.
 For the most part, a scan of the sensor replaces a fingerstick test.

 A Fingerstick A Day Keeps The Doctor Away

 Don’t throw out your standard glucose monitors just yet.
 CGMs do allow you to stick your finger less, but some may require you to test your blood on a standard monitor periodically.
 Comparing the results from a standard monitor with the results of your CGM devices ensures that the CGM is working correctly.
 How often you will need to do this depends on the model of CGM that you use.
 Your doctor will discuss the specifics with you when you talk about the model that is right for you.

 HCD Knows CGMs

 We have a wide range of CGMs and accessories available that can be delivered straight to your door.
+If you have more questions, read our CGM guide.
 Our staff can help you determine if your insurance will cover your CGM, and we even have registered nurses available that can answer any questions you may have.
 We handle billing and paperwork so that the ordering process can happen fast.
 Let us give you a call today by entering your phone number on the bottom left of the screen.
 We look forward to assisting you.